Grin Events Logo

 • Ask your senior leader to share their vision, celebrate wins, and thank the team for their hard work.

-• This shouldn’t be a long-winded speech with slides; keep this short, simple, and casual.
+• This shouldn’t be a long-winded speech with slides.
+Keep it short, simple, and casual.

 • Speak from the heart.